jundalisay/foodrescue/content/privacy.md

 You may request a copy of your data or ask us questions about this privacy disclosure by [contacting us](/contact) through emailing, calling, or writing to us.

-**Food Rescue PH will never sell your personal information to third parties.**
+**Food Rescue Philippines will never sell your personal information to third parties.**

 *Last updated: May 17, 2021* -->